farhansCode/AstroObjectClassification/README.md

 ## Project Contents

 - `StarGalaxyQSOClassification.ipynb` – Jupyter Notebook with python code for data processing, modeling, and evaluation.
-- `data.csv` – Dataset containing labeled photometric data.
+- `LightData.csv` – Dataset containing labeled photometric data.

 ## How to Use